PROJECTS

 Caption by Hyatt Kabutocho Tokyo

-This urban hotel, with a wooden hybrid structure, was developed as part of the urban development project in Nihonbashi Kabutocho and Kayabacho, which is being promoted by Heiwa Real Estate.
+This urban hotel, with a wooden hybrid structure, was developed as part of the urban development project in Nihonbashi Kabutocho and Kayabacho, which is being promoted by HEIWA REAL ESTATE.

 When constructing the pillars and beams around the perimeter of the guest rooms using wood, we decided to use either exposed wooden studs or fire-resistant wooden materials depending on the load and the required fire resistance time depending on the number of floors, thereby unifying the apparent width of the pillars and realizing a beautiful wooden frame that is visible on the exterior.